We have ideas to help you sleep deeper for longer. And ceiling fans can help year-round! Here are the top five benefits of sleeping with a fan.

 During the warmer months it takes more energy to cool a house – resulting in higher bills.
 Ceiling fans are one of the most cost-efficient ways to keep you cool.

 Ceiling fans create what’s called a “wind chill effect:” The breeze from the fan is cooling you off instead of changing the room’s temperature.
 With your fan keeping you cool you can lower your thermostat.
-Because your air conditioner won’t be working as hard, it can help save you up to 47 percent on your cooling costs (this will vary depending on local climate conditions and energy rates).
+Because your air conditioner won’t be working as hard, it can help save you up to 3% on your cooling costs (this will vary depending on local climate conditions and energy rates).

 5. Create Your Sanctuary